Too Stressed to Sleep? These Strategies Can Help.

 Use your mind to relax your body

-According to the American Psychological Association, the body tenses up during a stressful event as a way of protecting us from pain or injury.
-With chronic stress, however, our muscles never drop their guard and remain continuously tightened.
-If you’ve ever woken up stiff and groggy after a full night’s sleep, your tense muscles could be the culprit.
-Try gently encouraging them to relax with a simple nightly body scan.
+The body naturally tenses up during stressful events to protect us from pain or injury.
+But with chronic stress, our muscles never drop their guard and remain continuously tightened.
+If you’ve ever woken up stiff and groggy after a full night’s sleep, tense muscles could be the culprit.
+You can gently encourage them to relax with a quick nightly body scan.

 Focus your attention on an area of your body and mentally tell it to soften and relax.
-Begin with the area behind your eyes, followed by your jaw, your neck, and each of your shoulders.
-Continue like that, relaxing one area of your body at a time.
-You may find you drift off effortlessly before you’ve made it all the way through.
+Begin with the area behind your eyes, followed by your jaw, neck, and shoulders.
+Continue on, relaxing one part of your body at a time.
+You may drift off effortlessly before even making it all the way through.

 Make your bedroom a haven for rest

-It’s important to set up a relaxing atmosphere that will prime your body and mind for deep sleep.
-Turn off your electronics and keep the lights dim as you get ready for bed.
-If you sleep near a window, make sure that your curtains are drawn to shield you from any outside light or simply hang a blanket or sheet.
-The National Sleep Foundation recommends keeping the room temperature between 60 and 67 degrees Fahrenheit for the most sleep-conducive environment.
+Create a relaxing atmosphere to prime your body and mind for deep, uninterrupted sleep.
+Turn off electronics and keep the lights dim as you get ready for bed.
+If you sleep near a window, draw your curtains or pull down the blinds to keep outside light from getting in.